Nordstrom: 2020–present

 On March 3, 2020, Erik Nordstrom became the sole CEO of Nordstrom.

 On March 16, the company announced that effective the following day, all locations would temporarily close during the COVID-19 pandemic.
 On May 5, Nordstrom began reopening stores and announced that sixteen locations would permanently close by August.

 In late September, Nordstrom announced that by the end of 2021, their stores and websites would no longer sell products made from fur or exotic skins.

-In October 2021, Nordstrom announced a partnership with 11 Honoré, a luxury e-retailer focused on plus-sized designer fashion, where the company's clothing will be accessible in Nordstrom stores as well as on the retailer's website.
+In October 2021, Nordstrom announced an agreement with 11 Honoré, an online retailer of plus-sized designer fashion, to sell the company's clothing in Nordstrom stores and on their website.

+On December 23, 2024, Nordstrom announced their plans to take the company private in a deal valued at $6.25 billion.
+The plan involves selling 49.9% percent of the company to Mexican department store and real estate company El Puerto de Liverpool, with the remaining 50.1% controlling stake being held by the Nordstrom family.
+On the deal, CEO Erik Nordstrom stated that “Today marks an exciting new chapter for the business.
+On behalf of my family, we look forward to working with our teams to ensure Nordstrom thrives long into the future.”
+Nordstrom stock was removed from the New York Stock Exchange on May 20, 2025 when the deal was finalized.